 Where appropriate, feedback on new guidance from regulatory bodies will be used to refresh school and Trust level policies.
-The Trust finance policies for example are reviewed each year following the release of the Academies Financial Handbook and Annual Accounts directive.
-Many of the Trust HR policies were updated this year in light of the DfE Covid-19 Guidance for schools.
-These are scrutinised and signed off by Trustees.
+The Trust finance policies for example are reviewed each year following the release of the Academy Trust Handbook and Annual Accounts Directive.

-Safeguarding policies are reviewed routinely in response to Keeping Children Safe In Education updates and other best practice recommendations, for example, this year to increase focus and response to harmful sexual behaviour.
+Safeguarding policies are reviewed routinely in response to Keeping Children Safe in Education updates and other best practice recommendations, for example, this year to increase focus and response to harmful sexual behaviour.